Skip to the main content

 Occupational Therapy Assistant

 Occupational therapy assistants help carry out treatment programs.
-These programs are designed to develop, improve, or maintain clients’ abilities to function on their own.
+These programs are designed to develop, improve, or maintain clients’ abilities to perform day-to-day tasks and activities that they need or want to be involved in.

 Also Known As

-Health Care Assistant, Occupational / Physical Therapist Assistant, Rehabilitation Services Practitioner, Therapist Assistant
+Occupational and Physical Therapist Assistant, OTA, OTA / PTA, Rehabilitation Assistant, Rehabilitation Services Practitioner, Therapist Assistant

 NOC Codes